algorand-coding-challenges/python-challenge-1/README.md

 ## 🚩 Challenge 1: My Vault Contract is failing to build! 🏗️

+## Getting Started with the challenge!

+To get started refer to `README.md` files in respective sub-projects in the `projects` directory.

+To learn more about algokit, visit [documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/algokit.md).

+## Understand AlgoKit project structure

 Welcome to your new AlgoKit project!

 This is your workspace root.
 A `workspace` in AlgoKit is an orchestrated collection of standalone projects (backends, smart contracts, frontend apps and etc).

 By default, `projects_root_path` parameter is set to `projects`.
 Which instructs AlgoKit CLI to create a new directory under `projects` directory when new project is instantiated via `algokit init` at the root of the workspace.

-## Getting Started with the challenge!

-To get started refer to `README.md` files in respective sub-projects in the `projects` directory.

-To learn more about algokit, visit [documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/algokit.md).

 ### GitHub Codespaces